sushobit/Sentence_Construction_Tool/README.md

 - Custom hover effects, gradient backgrounds, and smooth transitions.

 ### 📁 Data Source
-- Questions are loaded from static JSON (can be run by JSON Server on localhost).
+- Questions are loaded from static JSON (can also be run by JSON Server on localhost).

 ---